SAP-samples/cloud-cap-samples/packages/bookshop/README.md

 ## User Flow
 After starting the app, go to http://localhost:4004/fiori.html#Shell-home and open the app `Manage Orders` to create an order.
+Then change the address of your business partner (in the mocked case you can trigger the PATCH request in `req.http` ).
+Refresh the object page of your order and see the change.